CompuMasterGmbH/CompuMaster.Scopevisio.OpenApi/docs/AdditionalApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new AdditionalApi(Configuration.Default);
-            var force = true;  // bool | Force retrieving new teamworktoken and not returning existing one. (optional)
+            var force = true;  // bool? | Force retrieving new teamworktoken and not returning existing one. (optional)

             try
             {